 Oh, to swim in a cenote in Mexico!
 I don’t ask for much.

-My favourite Spanish place so far is the gorgeous city of Salamanca, and I hope one day to bring my family back there to visit.
-I also went to Barcelona for the first time for 4 days in July and it was incredible.
-We already have a list of things we didn’t get to do that we want to tick off so another trip there is a must.
+I’ll say now I just love Spain, so as long as I have the time and money I will always revisit.
+I used to say I could see myself moving there, although having since moved briefly to Sweden, I now recognise I’m less suited to the southern climate and quite different culture.
+The thing is though, since I first published this post, I’ve ticked off a lot of this section!
+I’ve revisited Málaga, and been to Córdoba, Granada and Seville, among some other places that weren’t on this list because I didn’t even know about them!
+I have not yet returned to Salamanca or Barcelona though.
+I visited Barcelona for four days when I turned 18 – it was a great mum and daughter trip.
+But I do have a list of things we didn’t get to do that I want to tick off so another trip there is a must.
 I’d love to go back to see the completion of the Sagrada Familia (estimated 2026) as it’s hoped it will coincide with the centenary of Anthony Gaudi’s death and I can imagine there will be some sort of celebration.
 Also on the list is a visit to Montjuic Castle and a trip on the cable cars!

 Costa del Sol

 4. The UK

 Not that I’ve already planned it, or anything.